SketchyMediaTV/Weatherscan-Revamped-NEW-/README.md

 # Weatherscan Revamped by SketchyLiy!
 Weatherscan simulation in HTML/JS/CSS

-Visit https://weatherscan.me/?Del Rio for a demo or Visit https://v2.weatherscan.net/?Del Rio for official demo web or Visit https://weatherscanrevampedv2rocktv.netlify.app/?Del%20Rio for also my demo web for idk everyone?
+Visit https://weatherscan.me/?Del%20Rio for a demo or Visit https://v2.weatherscan.net/?Del%20Rio for official demo web or Visit https://weatherscanrevampedv2.netlify.app/?Del%20Rio for also my demo web for idk everyone?
 My website ain't no available this time, it might come more more sooner.

 ## Stay up to date, by heading to Weather Ranch's Server!
 (Visit the Discord Server):